deepanshudashora/NSE_stock_checker/README.md

 ## Disclaimer

 This extension is for educational purposes only.
-Stock prices and news are fetched from Google Finance, and the accuracy of the data is not guaranteed.
-Always verify information from official sources before making any financial decisions.
+Stock prices and news are fetched from Google Finance.